Archive for August, 2009

 10. Continue in this fashion until you have filled in all of the information (you can press Alt Shift C again or click the Stop button when you are done), then save the file as a separate document.

-Add comment August 14, 2009
+August 14, 2009 at 3:57 pm

-Fixing the Line Spacing in the Document
+Changing the Line Spacing in the Document to Match That of the Line Numbers

 Page Setup — Page Margins and Header/Footer Distance From Edge

-Sometimes you can fix text alignment problems in pleadings by fiddling with the top and/or bottom page margin and/or the distance of the header and/or footer from the edge of the virtual paper.
+Sometimes you can fix text alignment problems in pleadings by fiddling with the top and/or bottom page margin.

 Be careful to note the original margins in case your changes don’t work and you have to restore them.
-The same goes for the distance of the header and footer from the edge, which you can check by clicking the Layout tab of the Page Setup dialog.

 Compatibility Options

-Other little-known settings that can affect text alignment in pleadings are located under “Compatibility Options.”
-In older versions of Word, you can find these settings by clicking the Tools menu, Options, Compatibility tab; in Word 2007, click the Office Button, Word Options, Advanced, and scroll all the way down to — and click the plus sign to the left of — Layout Options.
-Look in particular for “Don’t add extra space for raised / lowered characters,” “Don’t add leading (extra space) between rows of text,” and “Don’t center ‘exact line height’ lines.”
-(I’d suggest trying one at a time, since otherwise you won’t necessarily know which of the three options worked.)
+In particular, look for “Don’t add extra space for raised / lowered characters,” “Don’t add leading (extra space) between rows of text,” and “Don’t center ‘exact line height’ lines.”
+I would suggest testing one option at a time, since otherwise you won’t necessarily know which of the three options worked.
+(Note that some of those options are not available in versions later than Word 2010.)
 I’ve had particular success fixing alignment issues by enabling the last option (“Don’t center ‘exact line height’ lines”).
 Your mileage may vary, as they say.

-There are some additional features that can affect text alignment, and I might discuss some of those items in a later post.
-But the troubleshooting tools I’ve provided here should be of considerable help.
-Do keep in mind that it’s usually best to try the least drastic remedy first, and also remember that more than one setting could be causing the problem.
+Keep in mind that it’s usually best to try the least drastic remedy first, and also remember that more than one setting could be causing the problem.
 Troubleshooting by reviewing the settings in the Paragraph and Page Setup dialogs might turn up a relatively easy fix.

 Good luck!